daviddupuis/jeffskinnerbox.github.io/README.md

 * transfering it to a remote git repository, a remote host/server or a local git repository.

 ### Make Commands
+I modified the default Makefile create by the installation of Pelican.
+I updated it with some additional tools to make the work flow process more automated an easier.

-* `make html` - generate content for local server (i.e. localhost:8000)
+`make html`
-* `make publish` - generate content ready for production server (i.e. via GitHub)
+:   Convert your Markdown formated content and generate HTML content for local server
-* `make github [COMMENT="string"]` - upload the content to production server and update GitHub (i.e. GitHub)
+    (i.e. localhost:8000).

+`make regenerate`
+:   If you’d prefer to have Pelican automatically regenerate your site every time
+    a change is detected (which is handy when testing locally), use this command instead to automatically regenerate files upon modification.

+`make serve [PORT=8000]`
+:   This will serve the content at `http://localhost:8000`.
+    You use this to inspect its formatting before you post it on your web site.

+`make devserver [PORT=8000]`
+:   Normally you would need to run `make regenerate` and `make serve`
+    in two separate terminal sessions, but you can run both at once via this command.
+    This command will simultaneously run Pelican in regeneration mode, as well as, serve the output at `http://localhost:8000`.

+`make stopserver`
+:   Once you are done testing your changes, this command stop the development server.
+    It does this via execution of the script `./develop_server.sh stop`.

+`make publish`
+:   To assure a clean generation of content, ready for production servera, run this command.

+`make github [COMMENT="<string>"]`
+:   When you’re ready to place your site within your local git repository
+    and publish your site at GitHUb, you can upload it via this command.
+    The `<string>` is the comment string required by Git.

+`make process`
+:   This is typically used internally to the Makefile.
-* `make process` - create thumbnails and other files required by the web site
+    It creat thumbnails and other such support files required by the web site.

+`make clean`
-* `make clean` - remove the generated HTML files for the web site (i.e. deletes output directory)
+:   This will remove all the generated HTML files by deleting the `output` directory.

-* `make regenerate` - automatically regenerate files upon modification
-* `make serve [PORT=8000]` - serve site at http://localhost:8000
-* `make devserver [PORT=8000]` - start/restart develop_server.sh
-* `make stopserver` - stop local server
+`make backup`
-* `make backup` - Create backup of the blog's contents and tools
+:   This will create a backup of the blog's contents and tools and place

-TBD
+    them in `$HOME/tmp` for safe keeping.

-* `make article [TITLE="string"]` - Create a draft article
+`make article [TITLE="<string>"]`
+:   Using the metadata for an article stored in the directory `metadata`,
+    this will create a draft article in the directory `content/drafts` and open it with `vim` for editing.

-* `make page [TITLE="string"]` - Create a draft page
+`make page [TITLE="<string>"]`

-### A Collection of Notebooks for using IPython
-The following notebooks showcase multiple aspects of IPython, from its basic use to more advanced scenarios.
-It has been create from my personal experimentation with IPython and from lifting notebooks from other sources.
+:   Using the metadata for a page stored in the directory `metadata`,
+    this will create a draft article in the directory `content/pages` and open it with `vim` for editing.

 ## License
-Copyright (c) 2013 Jeffrey C. Irland.
+Copyright (c) 2014 Jeffrey C. Irland.
 MIT Licensed, see [LICENSE][02] for details.